How to Make a Career Out of LGBTQ+ Advocacy

 To change wider systems to benefit large groups of people

-A career as an advocate generally focuses on systems advocacy, or in some circumstances, repeated instances of individual advocacy.
+A career as an advocate generally focuses on systems advocacy advocacy or in some circumstances, repeated instances of individual advocacy.

 Allyship vs. Advocacy

 You may have heard of being an ally to the LGBTQ+ community rather than an advocate, but the two are very different, although related concepts.
-Allyship and advocacy are expressed differently.
 While allyship can't translate into a career, careers in advocacy are not only possible but vitally important.

 Allyship, or being an ally, is a form of support that's generally more passive.
 It denotes that you're on a group's side and will turn up for them, but it's not an active state.
-This is not meant to diminish allyship — Catalyst, a group that advocates for women in the workplace, notes that allyship is hard and important work.
-But allyship is inherently not a position where you're taking the lead in causing change.
+However, allyship is still crucial — Catalyst, a group that advocates for women in the workplace, notes that allyship is hard and important work.
+But allyship is inherently not a position where you're leading and causing change.

-Advocacy is an action — to advocate is to be actively organizing for positive change on someone's behalf.
+Advocacy is an action — advocating is to be actively organizing for positive change on someone's behalf.
 This is why a lawyer working for Amnesty International to free someone from jail is an advocate, while those who sign their petition in support of their cause are allies.

 Matthew French, an advocacy professional and founder of Awesomely Authentic, says advocacy starts with a simple question: "Who is not here to voice their perspective?"